clojurebridge-berlin/clojurebridge-berlin.github.io/kickoff.md

 co_up coworking, 5th floor
 Adalbertstr 8

-Find more detailed directions here: http://co-up.de/about.html#location
+Find more detailed directions [here](http://co-up.de/about.html#location).

 **Contact**

-Get in touch at clojurebridgeberlin[at]gmail.com with any questions.
+Get in touch at clojurebridgeberlin[at]gmail.com with any questions!
+Also please let us know if you can't make it, but would like to receive updates about the volunteering process and be involved.

+**Code of Conduct**

+As with all our events, this meetup will be covered under the Berlin Code of Conduct.
+Please familiarise yourself with it if you have not yet: [Berlin CoC](http://berlincodeofconduct.org/); and let us know via email or in person at the event if you have any issues.

 **Accessibility/Elevator**